Sunny in Revelstoke - Revelstoke Review

-Today: Sunny.
-Wind becoming northwest 20 km/h this afternoon.
+Today: Clear.
+Becoming a mix of sun and cloud this morning.
+High 7.
+UV index 6 or high.

+Tomorrow: Clearing.
+Wind up to 15 km/h.
+Low minus 4.
+Wind chill minus 7 overnight.

+Tonight: Sunny.
+Wind up to 15 km/h.
 High 8.
-Wind chill minus 7 this morning.
+Wind chill minus 6 in the morning.
 UV index 5 or moderate.

-Tomorrow: Clear.
-Becoming partly cloudy overnight.
-Wind northwest 20 km/h becoming light this evening.
-Low minus 5.

 For more information see Environment Canada.